-SUBJECT CODE: 16PMSWC11A THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45
+SUBJECT CODE :19PMSW315A THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45

-- 1. To sensitize the students on the problems of children and youth in the society - 2.
-To develop an understanding of the need and importance for child and youth Development - 3.
-To enhance understanding of the role of social work in child and youth welfare
+1. To sensitize the students on the problems of children and youth in the society

+2. To develop an understanding of the need and importance for child and youth Development

+3. To enhance understanding of the role of social work in child and youth welfare
-UNIT-I (9 hours)

 Definition of Child and Youth.
-Demographic profile of the children and youth in India; Rural urban differences; Importance statistics related to the status of children in India and Tamilnadu; female child in India; Gender differences in child rearing and socialization.
-Socialization of youth: Influence of family peer, neighborhood, Reference groups religion.
+Demographic profile of the children and youth in India; Rural urban differences; Importance statistics related to the status of children in India and Tamil Nadu; female child in India; Gender differences in child rearing and socialization.
+Socialization of youth: Influence of family, peer, neighborhood, reference groups, religion.
 Impact of westernization, modernization and urbanization